Larrycpan/MAAS/README.md

 If you would like to discuss questions related to single-cell analysis, you can open a [Discussions](https://github.com/Larrycpan/MAAS/discussions).

-### Citation

-If you use data preparation schemes or MAAS in your work, please cite <xxx>.

 ### Related packages
 -  [Signac](https://stuartlab.org/signac/)